opnfv/apex/docs/installation-instructions/virtualinstall.rst

 1.  ``sudo opnfv-deploy --virtual [ --no-ha ]``

-2. It will take approximately 30 minutes to stand up instack, define the target virtual machines, configure the deployment and execute the deployment.
+2. It will take approximately 30 minutes to stand up Undercloud, define the target virtual machines, configure the deployment and execute the deployment.
     You will notice different outputs in your shell.